lbeltran5/Phone_Project/README.md

 - ***UniqueWordCounter StringUtils and FileUtils.***
 - ***StringUtils is used to split the content of the input file into words***
 - ***FileUtils to read the input file contents into a string & write number of unique words in a file***

+Requirements for task #10
+- Use at least 5 lambda functions from the java.util.function package.
+- Create 3 custom Lambda functions with generics.
+- Create 5 complex Enums(with fields, methods, blocks).